-However, one big change we made last year was the move to a paperless order system (as mentioned in the previous blog “Interesting Facts about Broder Metals Group”).
+However, one big change we made last year was the move to a paperless order system.
 Although our stock system held copies of order details and invoices, other documents like the customer’s purchase order and our delivery paper-work could not be incorporated and so every order was accompanied by a large brown folder holding all the paper-work.
 As a result, we were using over 10,000 pieces of paper (and several ink cartridges per month), with a large proportion of this going into storage (and held for up to eight years).
 In September 2013 we decided that this had to stop.

 Having created a set of rules for the correct storage of files to enable their quick (online) retrieval, we went ‘live’ with the paperless system on 1st October 2013.
 So far, it has been a huge success, as explained below.